World Refugee Day 2021: Stories told and the Memories they leave behind.

 The World Refugee Day Concert has become something of a tradition at MAP – this year marked our third concert of celebrating all the art and ideas, culture and beauty that refugees bring to our communities.

 Our host was Saleem Spindari who is passionate about social justice and a former refugee himself.
 Saleem has been active in advocating for refugees, immigrants, migrant workers and other marginalized groups, and has been Senior Manager at MOSAIC for many years.
 Saleem is a former MAP Co-chair.
-You can hear more of Saleem’s story on the Along the Way podcast.

 Two very special artists from the 2020 MAP Concert returned to perform and engage in conversation with Saleem about their art and their ideas: